Aligning with State Medicaid Priorities is a Winning Strategy for MCOs

 2. SDOH affects access, outcomes, and cost.
 COVID-19 has highlighted the impact of SDOH in countless ways, from higher rates and severity of illness to lower rates of vaccination that can be directly tied to certain social determinants.

-3. Reimbursement and policies aimed at increasing health equity, access, and value.
-State Medicaid agencies will be looking for new strategies to increase coverage and access to affordable care that directly address the roots of health inequity.
+3. Reimbursement and policies aimed at increasing healthcare access and value.
+State Medicaid agencies will be looking for new strategies to increase coverage and access to affordable care.

 4. Reimbursement and data requirements reflecting SDOH.
 There is debate in the industry about who should bear the cost of identifying and mitigating SDOH.
 With appropriate funding, community-based organizations and MCOs can implement SDOH screening measures and interventions that help capture critical data around gaps in care and develop a clear picture of the cost for these services.